7 Cute & Actually Wearable Makeup Trends To Try In 2025

 Speaking of blurred beauty, your new go-to lip will be all about undefined edges and a just-bitten look.
 At Carolina Herrera, lightly glossed plum lip stains took centre stage, while at Grace Ling, lips were dressed in an understated nude, blurred at the edges.
 But there’s more of a just-kissed feel in 2025.

-“[The new blurred lips] fit perfectly into the ongoing movement towards low-maintenance beauty while allowing for playful experimentation with colour,” Otis says.
-“Whether you’re after a soft wash of colour or a bold bitten lip, this look is all about embracing effortless beauty.”
-She recommends choosing your favourite lip stain (try Victoria Beckham Beauty Bitten Lip Tint in Cherie, £37, or Milk Makeup Cooling Water Jelly Tint in Splash, £22) and dabbing the product onto the centre of your lips using your finger or a lip brush. “[To blur] use your finger or a cotton [bud] to gently blend the colour outwards, softening the edges so they fade into your natural lip line,” says Otis.
+“[The new blurred lips] fit perfectly into the ongoing movement towards low-maintenance beauty while allowing for playful experimentation with color,” Otis says.
+“Whether you’re after a soft wash of color or a bold bitten lip, this look is all about embracing effortless beauty.”
+She recommends choosing your favorite lip stain (try Victoria Beckham Beauty Bitten Lip Tint in Cherie, $34, or Milk Makeup Cooling Water Jelly Tint in Splash, $24) and dabbing the product onto the centre of your lips using your finger or a lip brush. “[To blur] use your finger or a cotton [bud] to gently blend the color outwards, softening the edges so they fade into your natural lip line,” says Otis.

 AdvertisementADVERTISEMENT